RafetKandar/Python-CNN-Image-Classification-Fruits-360/README.md

 Image size: 100x100 pixels.

-You can have this dataset from : https://www.kaggle.com/moltean/fruits or https://mihaioltean.github.io
+You can have this dataset from : https://www.kaggle.com/moltean/fruits